CollinAlpert/Java2DB/README.md

 have the option to specify which type of join to use when joining.
 If you would like only a specific column to be joined, say, the `code` field of the `gender` table, you can additionally specify the `@ForeignKeyPath` annotation.

-#### Order By

-ORDER BY clauses changed in version 6.0.0.
-Now, there are two methods you are able to use on ``Querable``s.
-The `orderBy` method sets the ORDER BY clause for the statement.
-The `thenBy` method adds a column to this clause.
-Note, that when calling `orderBy`, it overwrites the previously set clause, so make sure you use only `thenBy` after calling `orderBy`.\ Both methods also accept multiple columns.
-If you supply more than one column to either method, they will be coalesced (using the COALESCE function), meaning the first column which is not `null` will be taken into account.

 #### Update

 Every service class has support for updating a single as well as multiple entities at once on the database.
 Check out